 - Report the crime: If you have been raped in a public place such as a hotel or workplace, ensure you report the incident and ask for a copy of the report.

-- Visit a medical professional: Following a rape you should visit a doctor (or the police may provide one) so that you receive any necessary treatment and for evidence to be collected.
+- Visit a medical professional: Following a rape you should visit a doctor so that you receive any necessary treatment and for evidence to be collected.

 - If you have any expenses because of the rape, and you’d like to claim them back as part of the compensation claim, keep evidence such as receipts or bank statements.

 Finally, make contact with a personal injury specialist, such as Advice.co.uk, if you are going to make a compensation claim.
 Remember that there are time limits for claiming (see below for further information on this), so it is advisable to contact a solicitor or claims company as soon as you feel ready to so that you don’t miss out because of the time restriction.